netjunky-hub/mail_server/README.md

 Mass mailing server can be different from default Odoo mail server (for example smtp.mandrillapp.com).
 If document model is mail.mass_mailing.contact email is sent through mass mailing server.

 2.)
-Can configure different mail servers per user
+Can configure different mail server per user

 User can use own mail server.
 Mass mailing server is still used for mass mailing.